5 Stocks Under $10

 *Bare Escentuals was acquired for $18.20 a share in 2010.
 Focus Media was acquired for $27.50 a share in 2013.

-Even with Geron crashing as the lone stinker, the other four multibaggers have easily trounced the market by excelling in satellite radio, cosmetics, cars, and Chinese advertising -- and two have been acquired at healthy premiums.
+Even with Geron crashing as the lone stinker, the other four multibaggers have easily trounced the market by excelling in satellite radio, cosmetics, cars, and Chinese advertising.

 Let's go over this month's picks.